 The Australian Government is offering new grant funding under the Australian Trade System Support – Cultivating Australia’s Agricultural Traceability – Promoting and Protecting Agriculture measure.

 Grant activities undertaken between 2023–2025 will support opportunities to secure value-added benefits for agricultural industries, deliver improved traceability outcomes, and provide national leadership.

 Activities will also support effective responses to biosecurity outbreaks and changing market and consumer requirements.

-The $6 million Regulatory Technology Research and Insights Grants (RegTech Research and Insights grants) round opened for applications on 9 November and closed on 14 December 2022.
+Applications for the Regulatory Technology Research and Insights Grant round (RegTech Research and Insights grants) closed on 14 December 2022.

 Regulatory technology (RegTech) is the use of technology to better achieve regulatory objectives.
 It will support agricultural traceability by:

 - lowering barriers to industry entry.

 Funded RegTech Research and Insights grant projects will show how to leverage RegTech along agricultural supply chains to enhance agricultural traceability reforms and support the growth of the agricultural sector.